- Search The Registry

 Rear Admiral Lillian Fishburne

 *Lillian Fishburne was born on this date in 1949.
-She is an African American Rear Admiral (RADM) and Administrator.
+She is a Black Rear Admiral (RADM) and Administrator.

 Fishburne was born in Patuxent River, Maryland, and raised in Rockville, Maryland.
 She graduated from Lincoln University, Oxford, Pennsylvania, in 1971 with a Bachelor of Arts degree in Sociology.
 She received a Master of Arts in Management from Webster College, St. Louis, Missouri, in 1980.
 Fishburne was awarded a Master of Science degree in Telecommunications Systems Management from the Naval Postgraduate School, Monterey, California, in 1982.
 Also, she is a 1993 graduate of the Industrial College of the Armed Forces, Fort McNair, Washington, D.C.

 She was commissioned an Ensign upon completion of Women Officers School at Newport, Rhode Island in February 1973.
 Her first duty assignment was Personnel and Legal Officer at the Naval Air Test Facility, Lakehurst, New Jersey.
 In August 1974, she was assigned to Navy Recruiting District, Miami, Florida as an Officer Programs recruiter until November 1977.
 From November 1977 to August 1980, Fishburne was the Officer in Charge of the Naval Telecommunications Center, Great Lakes, Illinois.

 Next, she spent two years as a student at the Naval Postgraduate School, Monterey, California.
 Upon completion of postgraduate school, she reported to the Command, Control, and Communications Directorate, Chief of Naval Operations (OP-940).
 There, she served as the Assistant Head, Joint Allied Command and Control Matters Branch until December 1984.

 Her next assignment was Executive Officer, Naval Communication Station, Yokosuka, Japan.
 In February 1987, she was assigned to the Command, Control, and Communications Directorate, Chief of Naval Operations (OP-942) as a Special Projects Officer.
 Her next duty assignment was Commanding Officer, Naval Computer and Telecommunications Station, Key West, Florida from July 1990 to July 1992.